 Conversely, during an economic contraction or recession, the demand for labor decreases.
 Businesses cut production as their profit prospects deteriorate.
 They not only stopped hiring new workers but also chose to fire existing employees in line with the efficiency program.
 That results in high unemployment during recessions.

-Causes of seasonal unemployment
+Causes of Seasonal Unemployment

 The demand for jobs in specific industries is more seasonal than others.
 Tourism and recreation, construction, agriculture, and retail are some of them.
 For example, fruit pickers were heavily employed during the summer.
 Likewise, retail jobs are more prospective during pre-Christmas than on regular days.